If you or a loved one does not understand their doctor or procedures they are having, this service can be very helpful.

 Due to insurance reasons I am unable to transport the client in my personal vehicle.
 If you are in need of a ride to your appointment I can refer you to community agencies who offer this service.

 A confidential meeting with Anya to discuss current difficulties you are experiencing with your chronic illness or questions regarding patient advocacy and patients rights.
+These can be done in-person at your home or through an encrypted and HIPPA approved video conference or telephone call.

 Couple or Family